Dorif/fragalyseqt/README.md

 ## What file formats are supported?

-Currently, only FSA and HID files are supported.
+Currently, only FSA and HID files are supported and (as of version 0.4.3) extremely experimental support (not suitable for sizing, viewing only) for native Nanophore-05 FRF files is added.
 I've tried to add SCF files support, but it supports only 4 fluorescence channels and can't store information about size standard used for current assay.
 This renders SCF file format quite obsolete and unusable for modern assays and thus, this program won't support it.

 But, anyway, if you wish to add support for any file format, you may help to implement it by sending patches.